j-a-s-d/tabac/README.txt

-    tabac receives two parameters from the command line, the input file and the output file (this one is optional, if not provided then the output filename will be formed by the name without extension of the input filename and the extension .c) which will be written and, if it does exist, overwriten with the generated c source code
+    tabac receives two parameters from the command line, the input file and the output file (this one is optional, if not provided then the output filename will be formed by the name without extension of the input filename and the extension .c, or .h depending if the input file extension is .tabac or .tabah) which will be written and, if it does exist, overwriten with the generated c source code

   * SYNTAX